Smitan94/Smitan94.github.io/_posts/2020-01-01-Lead Score- Advanced regression.md

 ---
-title: "Predicting the right customers - Simple Logistic Regression"
+title: "Assigning lead score to customers in Telecom Industry - Simple Logistic Regression"
 date: 2020-01-01
 tags: [EDA, lead scoring, analysis, exploratory data analysis, data science, logistic Regression, Machine Learning, Supervised Learning]
 excerpt: "Assigning a lead score to each customer and identifying the key causes for their score "